 When adding a new and heavy appliance to your home, more likely than not, that appliance is going to require a dedicated electrical circuit.
 A dedicated circuit is used by one appliance only.
 Meaning the appliance circuit will not be shared with any other devices or appliances.
 Nothing else is able to draw energy from this appliance's circuit.

-Most major appliances such as; washer/dryer, hot tub, large kitchen appliances etc. require a dedicated circuit for safety, protection and proper function.
+Most major appliances that require a dedicated circuit for safety, protection, and proper function include:

 The main factor that plays a role in determining a dedicated circuit install price is the main panel-to-appliance proximity (or distance).
 Simply put, the further the distance, the more labor and material required to install the circuit.
 There is no "one-size fits all".
 Each dedicated circuit install will differ from location to location so pricing will be custom to the specific to the property layout.